TV-Rename/tvrename/technical.md

 You can find TV Rename's source code (along with executables and this website) in [The TV Rename GitHub Repository](https://github.com/TV-Rename/tvrename "Visit The repository").

 # Framework
 TV Rename uses the Microsoft .NET Framework.
 The installer will check for this and let you know if it is needed.
-It can be downloaded from [Microsoft](https://www.microsoft.com/net/download/windows "Get .NET").
+It's a free download from [Microsoft](https://www.microsoft.com/net/download/windows "Get .NET").

 # Credits
 TV Rename pulls data from [TheTVDB.com](http://thetvdb.com/ "Visit TheTVDB.com") using their API. **Please visit their site, register, and help out by contributing information and artwork for TV Series and Episodes.**